David S. Wishart

-David S. Wishart (born December 7, 1961) is a Canadian researcher in metabolomics and a Distinguished University Professor in the Department of Biological Sciences and the Department of Computing Science at the University of Alberta.
+David S. Wishart (born December 7, 1961), a Canadian researcher, serves as a Distinguished University Professor in both the Department of Biological Sciences and the Department of Computing Science at the University of Alberta and remains active in metabolomics, exposomics, artificial intelligence, cheminformatics, precision nutrition, and precision medicine research.
 Wishart also holds cross appointments in the Faculty of Pharmacy and Pharmaceutical Sciences and the Department of Laboratory Medicine and Pathology in the Faculty of Medicine and Dentistry.
 Additionally, Wishart holds a joint appointment in metabolomics at the Pacific Northwest National Laboratory in Richland, Washington.
 Wishart is well known for his pioneering contributions to the fields of protein NMR spectroscopy, bioinformatics, cheminformatics and metabolomics.
-In 2011, Wishart founded the Metabolomics Innovation Centre (TMIC), which is Canada's national metabolomics laboratory.He is also the recipient of the Brockhouse Award, a prestigious Natural Sciences and Engineering Research Council of Canada (NSERC) Prize/Award recognizing outstanding teamwork in science and engineering.
+In 2011, Wishart founded the Metabolomics Innovation Centre (TMIC), which is Canada's national metabolomics laboratory.
+In addition to establishing this national core facility, Wishart has been widely recognized for his foundational work in developing the field of metabolomics.
+In 2024, he received the Brockhouse Award, a prestigious Natural Sciences and Engineering Research Council of Canada (NSERC) Prize/Award recognizing outstanding teamwork in science and engineering.
+In 2025, Wishart received the Gerhard Herzberg Canada Gold Medal for Science and Engineering, Canada's highest science award, and the University of Alberta's University Cup.
+In 2026, he received a Governor General's Innovation Award for his role in creating and advancing the field of metabolomics.

 Wishart is also a biotech entrepreneur.
 Since 1995 he has launched eight start-up biotech companies, including Chenomx, OMx Personal Health Analytics and Molecular You Corp.
-With more than 500 publications and >140,000 citations over his career, he has been consistently ranked among the world's most cited scientists in any discipline and among the world's most cited 200 life scientists.
+With more than 640 publications, a H-index of 154, and >165,000 citations over his career, he has been consistently ranked among the world's most cited scientists in any discipline and among the world's most cited 200 life scientists.